-This is our Hub page to all things related to rabbit cages, rabbit hutches, and our own system of all-wire cages on a PVC hutch frame, plus how and why it is okay to keep rabbits in all-wire cages.
+Rabbit cages, rabbit hutches, rabbit runs, and our own system of all-wire cages on PVC hutch frames, plus how and why it may actually be advantageous to keep rabbits in all-wire cages.

-This page will also direct you to a variety of cage and hutch choices, information, and directions, some of it completely FREE.
+This page will direct you to a variety of cage and hutch choices, information, and directions, some of it completely FREE.

 You can find a TON of different styles of cages, both commercially constructed and homemade, here and on the web.